LostSyndicate/engine_project/README.md

 Once compiled don't forget to copy the DLLs to the directory the executable is located.

+# Assets
+Download the assets in the res branch.
+Then put the res folder in the build directory.

 # Starting the application

 To start the application, create a class that uses ```Application``` and run it.